Yogurts are often thought of as healthy foods, but some types may be sabotaging your health goals and gut.

 To make a dairy-based lactose-free yogurt, manufacturers add the enzyme lactase to break down lactose into simple sugars that are easier to digest.
 Bacteria then feed on these sugars during the fermentation process.

-Different fermentation bases such as coconut, almond, or cashew may be good dairy alternatives.
-A non-dairy product doesn’t automatically equate to being healthier.
-The sugar content can vary widely among brands.
-Some small tubs of yogurt have low sugar content, around 8 grams (2 teaspoons), while others have as much as 24 grams (6 teaspoons) per serving.
+Different fermentation bases such as coconut, almond, or cashew may be good dairy alternatives, but the sugar content can vary widely among brands.
+Some small tubs of yogurt have low sugar content, around eight grams (two teaspoons), while others have as much as 24 grams (six teaspoons) per serving.

 Newer combinations are coming out all the time with unique ingredients, one such type uses nutritional fungi.
 These laboratory-made products require more independent investigation to evaluate their long-term safety and efficacy.
 Current research is limited to studies funded by food manufacturers.
 Excessive fungi consumption may increase the risk of yeast overgrowth and create digestive imbalances.
 Caution is advised when experimenting with new formulas.

-Another new yogurt blend, that contains natural ingredients and no added gums, is made with pili nuts, coconuts, green plantains, and cassava root, with live probiotics and prebiotic fiber.
+Another new yogurt blend, containing natural ingredients and no added gums, is made with pili nuts, coconuts, green plantains, and cassava root, with live probiotics and prebiotic fiber.
 Availability may vary depending on your location, but it’s worth trying if you’re feeling adventurous.

 Tips for Making the Healthiest Yogurt Choices

-The third check should include the avoidance of extra ingredients, such as additives such as gums, vegetable oils, flavors, or colors.
+Third, avoid yogurts full of extra ingredients, such as additives like gums, vegetable oils, flavors, or colors.

 With the wide variety available and some simple label deciphering, yogurt can be an affordable and enjoyable probiotic health food.